Concerned about the most recent changes to H-1B visas and announcements? Here are three things to know now.

 Only those whose registrations are selected will be eligible to file an H-1B cap-subject petition.
-USCIS expects that the electronic registration requirement, once implemented, will reduce overall costs for petitioners and create a more efficient and cost-effective H-1B cap petition process for USCIS and petitioners.
+USCIS expects that the electronic registration requirement, once implemented, will reduce overall costs for petitioners.
+It will also create a more efficient and cost-effective H-1B cap petition process for USCIS and petitioners.

-With the current system – all those seeking an H-1B visa need to file a full petition, without the guarantee of being chosen as part of the lottery system.
+With the current system – those seeking an H-1B visa need to file a full petition.
+There is no guarantee of being chosen in the lottery system.
 There are only 85,000 H-1B visa slots available each fiscal year.
-Last year close to 190,000 H-1B applications were filed.
+Approximately 190,000 H-1B applications were filed last year.
 The odds of being chosen as part of this lottery are not in any individual’s favor.
 With the move to electronic pre-registration beginning next year, the time consuming, full petition filing can be delayed until after one is chosen through the lottery.
 Being chosen as one of the 85,000 doesn’t guarantee approval – all petitions are still reviewed fully.

 2. New rules offer a change for advanced degree earners

-Media are discussing the new lottery “draw” as though it allows those with advanced degree petitions greater opportunity to secure an H-1B visa.
-Starting this year, those with advanced degrees, will be included with all petitions needed to reach the H-1B cap of 65,000 first.
+Media portrays the new lottery “draw” as though it allows those with advanced degree petitions greater opportunity to secure an H-1B.
+Starting this year, those with advanced degrees are included with all petitions needed to reach the H-1B cap of 65,000.
 Once that group has been chosen, USCIS will then select further advanced degree petitions – an additional 20,000.
 Mathematically it increases the opportunity for those with advanced degrees to attain H-1B status.

 3. Suspension of premium processing ended January 28.

 USCIS had previously suspended H-1B premium processing requests.
 There is a significant backlog concerning H-1B petitions.
-Some applications from last year’s cap for positions that were supposed to have begun October 1, 2018 have still not been adjudicated.
+There is still no adjudication of some applications from last year’s cap for positions beginning on October 1, 2018.